Crash of an Airspeed AS.10 Oxford II in Marston Moor

 Circumstances:

-The pilot, sole aboard, was performing a circular training flight at Blackpool Airport.
-On final approach, the twin engine aircraft collided with another RAF Airspeed AS.10 Oxford registered X7063 with one pilot on board as well.
-Following the collision, both aircraft dove into the ground and crashed near a residential area located near the airport.
-Both pilots on both aircraft were killed.
+The pilot was performing a local solo training flight at Blackpool Airport.
+On final approach, the twin engine airplane collided with a second RAF Airspeed AS.10 Oxford registered X7063 with also one pilot on board.
+Following the collision, both aircraft dove into the ground and crashed near a residential area located southeast of the airfield.
+Both pilots were killed.

-Crash of a Blackburn B-26 Botha I in Blackpool: 17 killed
+Crash of a Blackburn B-26 Botha I at RAF Squires Gate

 Type of aircraft: